vices-lamprey/hospital-management/archive/notes.md

 Opportunities don't happen.
 You create them.
 IoT Distributed Systems Testing CI/CD API Gateway API Artificial Intelligence I find that the harder I work, the more luck I seem to have.
 Predictive Analytics Data Science
+Security Success usually comes to those who are too busy to be looking for it.
+Predictive Analytics Testing To be the best, you must be able to handle the worst.
+Cloud API Don't be afraid to give up the good to go for the great.
+Code Review Innovation distinguishes between a leader and a follower.
+Server Response